Thomas D'Arcy McGee: Honours

-A monument to McGee stands at Tremone Bay, in north County Donegal, Ireland near the bay from which he escaped to America in 1848.
-There is a monument to him in his native Carlingford, County Louth, unveiled during a visit in 1991 by former Prime Minister of Canada Brian Mulroney and Irish Taoiseach Charles Haughey.
+A monument to McGee stands at Tremone Bay, in north County Donegal, Ireland near the bay from which he escaped to North America in 1848.
+There is a monument to him in his native Carlingford, County Louth, unveiled during a visit in 1991 by then Prime Minister of Canada Brian Mulroney and Irish Taoiseach Charles Haughey.
 His parents' grave in the grounds of Wexford's historic Selskar Abbey is marked by a plaque presented by the government of Canada.

-On 20–22 August 2012, the inaugural Thomas D'Arcy McGee Summer School was held in Carlingford, Co.
-Louth, Ireland to commemorate and celebrate his legacy.
+On 20–22 August 2012, the inaugural Thomas D'Arcy McGee Summer School was held in Carlingford, County Louth, Ireland to commemorate and celebrate his legacy.

 On Sparks Street, in downtown Ottawa, the Thomas D'Arcy McGee Building is a prominent government-owned office building.
-The popular D'Arcy McGee's Pub stands on the corner of Sparks and Elgin Streets.
+D'Arcy McGee's Pub stands on the corner of Sparks and Elgin streets.

 McGee also has several schools named in his honour including: